Lucodivo/Eccohedra/CppConventionsAndReminders.md

     - Does the function mutate the argument?
         - "Yes", "Maybe", or "Not now but I want to keep the possibilities open": The parameter should be a pointer.
         - "No": The parameter should be a reference to a constant value

+#### OpenGL
+- It is often a good idea to reverse many OpenGL state changes for predictability.
+However, there are instances where it seems to add more bloat and hinder readability more than it is worth.
+With that in mind there are instances where this project reconsiders keeping the state machine so clean.
+    - *glBindBuffer(0)* adds bloat everywhere and is often avoided.
+Know what buffer are writing to before calling *glBufferData()* or *glBufferSubData()*

 ### Wait...
 How does this work again?
 #### Const (and pointers)